John Oliver Says Goodbye to ‘Business Daddy’ AT&T in Epic Fashion

 “This was a big week for OAN—although not in a good way,” offered John Oliver during Sunday evening’s edition of Last Week Tonight.

-Yes, DirecTV finally agreed to drop the right-wing propaganda network One America News Network this week despite pleas for the satellite cable provider to keep it from Republican attorney generals and senators.
-And DirecTV is owned by AT&T, which recently sold their interest in Oliver’s parent company WarnerMedia following their merger with Discovery.
+Yes, DirecTV finally agreed to drop the right-wing propaganda network One America News Network despite pleas from Republican attorney generals and senators for the satellite cable provider to keep it.
+And DirecTV is owned by AT&T, which recently sold its interest in Oliver’s parent company, WarnerMedia, following its merger with Discovery.

 “Just so you know, the provider that he’s referring to there is DirecTV, which is a subsidiary of a parent company that I will not mention, because I don’t even like uttering their name out of my mouth,” joked Oliver.